acidphyx/Arduino/README.md

 # Arduino
-My Project Relating to Arduino and MCU/AVR Programming
+My Projects Relating to Arduino and MCU/AVR Programming